 There’s no such thing as the optimum dashboard for this purpose or that team.
 That’s because dashboards must be tuned to specific needs, which will vary from team to team, project to project.
 To that end, you may need to keep tweaking your dashboard and swapping one gadget for another until you’re conveying the necessary data to your team in the most useful way.

-The main thing to do is keep your dashboards focused and uncomplicated, using two or three Jira gadgets for transparency in areas that currently need inspection, adaptation, and monitoring.
+The main thing to do is keep your dashboards focused and uncomplicated, using three to six Jira gadgets for transparency in areas that currently need inspection, adaptation, and monitoring.
 Only go for the scattershot approach, with lots of gadgets, if you don’t know exactly what you’re looking for.

 Christopher is a self-confessed nerd who’d probably take the cake on Mastermind if Star Trek: Voyager was his specialist subject.
 He writes fiction about time travel, conspiracies and aliens; loves roller coasters, hiking and Christmas; and hates carpet, rom-coms and anything with chilli in it.
 He’s written extensively for technology companies and Atlassian partners and specializes in translating complicated technical concepts, specs and jargon into readable, benefits-driven copy that casual readers will understand.